datacommonsorg/data/scripts/india_census/readme.md

 # Census of India - Imports

-This directory stores all scripts used to import datasets from Census of India into Data Commons.
+This directory stores all scripts used to import datasets from the Census of India into Data Commons.

 ## Getting DCIDs for Census Locations

-Every census file has the following columns to refer the specific geography
+Every census file has the following columns to refer to the specific geography.

- - State - Two digit state code
+ - State - Two-digit state code
  - District - Three digit district code inside the specific state
  - Subdistt - Five digit sub-district code inside the specific state
  - Town/Village - Six digit town or village code